KellyPared/dash_dashboard/README.md

 ## Dash Application Project
 This project is a Dash application developed using the Dash framework, which allows you to build interactive web applications with Python.
 The intention of this project was a learning one.
-The other part of this project is a [bootcamp group project located](https://github.com/gamountainmama/data_dames "Neural Network Project")
+The other part of this project is a [bootcamp group project located](https://github.com/gamountainmama/data_dames "Neural Network Project") on this repository.
+This project is a neural network project that is building a model to predict various aspects of education from the potential success of a student in Computer Science to the effects of the the students demographics on their successs.

 ## Project Structure
 The project structure is organized as follows: